How to Play a Chaotic-Neutral Character in Dungeons and Dragons

-Chaotic Neutral is a character alignment in the tabletop roleplaying game Dungeons and Dragons.
-Character alignments essentially describe how a character behaves and makes decisions based on personality and beliefs.
-The alignments are often relatable to fictional characters in books, television and movies as well.
-The Dungeons and Dragons Player’s Handbook 3.5 describes Chaotic Neutral as:
+Chaotic-neutral is a character alignment in the tabletop roleplaying game Dungeons and Dragons.
+Character alignments essentially describe how a character behaves and makes decisions based on their personality and beliefs.
+The alignments are often relatable to fictional characters in books, television, and movies.
+The Dungeons and Dragons Player’s Handbook 3.5 describes chaotic-neutral as:

 “... the best alignment you can be because it represents true freedom from both society’s restrictions and a do-gooder’s zeal.” (p.
 105)

-The Chaotic Neutral character (sometimes referred to as the “Free Spirit”) follows his own whims and is forever an individualist.
-Chaotic Neutral characters value their freedom above all else; while they believe others should be entitled to freedom, they do not go out of their way to protect them.
-In Dungeons and Dragons, having a Chaotic Neutral alignment influences certain actions and responses your character will make to people and situations.
-This alignment avoids authority and dislikes restrictions; a Chaotic Neutral character would not fall in line under a bossy authoritative figure, or meekly spend his time in a cell or under guarded watch.
+The chaotic-neutral character (sometimes referred to as the “free spirit”) follows their own whims and is forever an individualist.
+Chaotic neutral characters value their freedom above all else, and while they believe others should be entitled to freedom as well, they do not go out of their way to protect them.
+In Dungeons and Dragons, having a chaotic-neutral alignment influences certain actions and responses your character will make to people and situations.
+This alignment avoids authority and dislikes restrictions.
+A chaotic-neutral character would not fall in line under a bossy, authoritative figure or meekly spend his time in a cell or under guarded watch.

-Chaotic Neutral characters do not believe in order in the universe, including their own decisions; because of this, they follow their whims with no problem.
-Since neither good nor evil matter to them, Chaotic Neutral characters act on their immediate desires without a guilty conscience.
-If the Chaotic Neutral character believes fervently in anything, it is that freedom is a necessary part of life.
+Chaotic-neutral characters do not believe in order in the universe, including their own decisions; because of this, they follow their whims with no problem.
+Since neither good nor evil matter to them, Chaotic-neutral characters act on their immediate desires without a guilty conscience.
+If a Chaotic-neutral character believes fervently in anything, it is that freedom is a necessary part of life.
 Anything that infringes upon personal freedom is an obstacle that must be destroyed.

 - complete unreliability

 - Practicing self-indulgence